This article may contain compensated links. Please read disclaimer for more info.

 Located on Ile de la Cité, and just a short stroll from Notre Dame, this gorgeous chapel was built in the early 13th century by King Louis IX – also known as Saint Louis – and has one of the world’s best display of stained glass.

-If you want to see Sainte-Chapelle in all its glory, the best time to visit is during sunset.
+If you want to visit the Sainte-Chapelle in all its glory, the best time to visit is during sunset.

 As you walk along the Seine River, you can’t miss the numerous bouquinistes’ stalls.
 These stalls sell a range of items such as second-hand books, magazines, and artwork.
 This is the perfect place for tourists to come and purchase a few souvenirs.